Using the Walrus client

 You can exchange Testnet SUI for Testnet WAL by running walrus get-wal.
 See the setup page for further details.

-Storing blobs on Walrus can be achieved through the following command:
+Storing one or multiple blobs on Walrus can be achieved through the following command:

 When storing a blob, the client performs a number of automatic optimizations, including the following:

-• If the user's wallet has a compatible storage resource, this one is (re-)used instead of buying a new one.
+• If the user's wallet has a storage resource of suitable size and duration, it is (re-)used instead of buying a new one.

 The status of a blob can be queried through one of the following commands: